 Susan started with Broadlands as a Veterinary Technician in September of 2016.
-She’s a Bel-Rea graduate with 10 years of experience in the field.
+She’s a Bel-Rea graduate with over 10 years of experience in the field.
 Being raised on a farm, she’s always loved being around and working with animals.

-She has been living in Colorado since she was 6, and now she lives with my husband Chad, two sons Devon and Ethan, their dog Dodger, and a handful of fish and hamsters.
+She has been living in Colorado since she was 6, and now she lives with her husband Chad, two sons, and their rescued Siamese cats Sampson and Hercules.

-In her free time, she enjoy reading and writing.
+In her free time, she enjoys reading and writing.